-Sharon Peters of Three Hills, Alta. perfectly captures one of Canada's essential winter activities.
-The talented shutterbug snapped this shot on a warm and sunny Sunday afternoon at the local pond.
+Sharon Peters of Three Hills, Alberta, captured this fantastic shot one of Canada's definitive outdoor winter activities—hockey!
+The talented shutterbug snapped this shot on a mild and sunny Sunday afternoon at the local pond.

 The bird whisperer

-Isabelle Marozzo of Norland, Ont. really nailed the vibe of February’s “outdoor winter activities” theme.
-According to Isabelle, it took a few tries for her to capture her grandson feeding this cute chickadee.
-Your patience was worth it, Isabelle!
+Winter fun cam also consist of quiet moments like this one captured by Isabelle Marozzo of Norland, Ontario.
+According to Isabelle, it took a few tries for her to get the perfect shot of her grandson feeding this cute chickadee.
+Your patience paid off, Isabelle!

 A bed of snow